awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 You can query data from an RDS for PostgreSQL DB instance and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.
 The upload to S3 uses server\-side encryption by default\.

-For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Note**
 You can save DB snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
 For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.